Debangliu123/AVFuseFormer/README.md

 AVFuseFormer is a computationally efficient audio-visual speech separation framework designed to effectively exploit complementary audio and visual information.
 It incorporates:

-* **LGAF**, which establishes dynamic cross-modal interactions and adaptively aggregates complementary audio-visual information.
+- **LGAF**, which models dynamic cross-modal interactions and adaptively integrates complementary audio-visual information.
-* **DFBN**, which models local and global contexts together with temporal and channel-wise dependencies.
+- **DFBN**, which jointly captures local and global contexts, temporal dependencies, and channel-wise relationships.
-* A **hierarchical encoder–decoder architecture**, which integrates multimodal fusion and sequence modeling for efficient speech separation.
+- A **hierarchical encoder–decoder architecture**, which integrates multimodal fusion and sequence modeling for efficient speech separation.

 ---